Ayoolavictor/Dynamics/README.md

 <p>2.
 Navigate the smart contract folder, compile and deploy the smart contracts using hardhat compile </p>
 <p>3.
 Deploy contracts using npx hardhar run scripts/deploy.js --network goerli </p>
 <p>4.
 Navigate back to the client app and use npm run dev to run the react app </p>
 <p>5.
-Make sure you get an Api key from Alchemy or Quicknode and also input a contract address in the hardhat.config.js file </p> <br>
+Make sure you get an Api key from Alchemy or Quicknode and also input a contract address in the hardhat.config.js file </p>
+<p>6.
+Time is in UNIX format for the lending and savings app so you can use a UNIX converter to convert your time to the UNIX time.</p> </br>

 ## License <br>
 <p> MIT </p>